sarahherrmann/analysis-framework/docs/tutorials/README.md

 More in-depth information about analysis tasks can be found in the [Analysis Framework](../framework/framework.md) section of these documentation pages.

-To run a tutorial analysis do
+To run a tutorial analysis do (under O2Physics environment)
 ```csh
 o2-analysistutorial-* --aod-file AO2D.root
 ```